Please check out all the grief resources listed below:

 Each of these guides are offered to you here as free “downloads” to support and encourage you.
-Topics covered include grief, bereavement, recovery and other information helpful to people of all ages who have suffered from the loss of a spouse or life partner.
+Topics covered include grief, bereavement, health, recovery and healing to people of all ages who have suffered from the loss of a spouse or life partner.

 This is a free online resource for widows, widowers and their loved ones, providing an easy way to find information and services needed during the transition following the death of a loved one.

-This is an outstanding news sources for people over fifty.
+This site is an outstanding source of information for people over fifty.
 You can find almost anything you need.